TheArtSite

 An option button, also referred to as a radio button, represents a single choice within a limited set of mutually exclusive choices.
 That is, the user can choose only one set of options.

-Option buttons can be used via the radio
+Option buttons can be used via the radio type on an input element.

-Option buttons can be grouped by specifying a shared name
+Option buttons can be grouped by specifying a shared name attribute on each

 input.
 Just as before: when grouping inputs, wrap each input in a container with the

-class to ensure a consistent spacing between inputs.
+field-row class to ensure a consistent spacing between inputs.

-Option buttons can also be checked
+Option buttons can also be checked and disabled with their corresponding

 HTML attributes.